 Figure 5: Relative regression-adjusted annual percentage rate averages for the top 20 Jumbo lenders, Home Mortgage Disclosure Act 2021

 As noted, a 50 basis point difference amounts to over $1,000 a year for a typical mortgage.
-For comparison, the U.S. Department of Housing and Urban Development recently announced a 30-basis-point reduction in the Federal Housing Administration mortgage insurance premium, with the White House noting that it could save $800 a year for Federal Housing Administration consumers .
-Our figures suggest that borrowers choosing even the median-priced lender could save approximately the same amount if their mortgages were priced at the level of the lowest-priced large lender.12 As another comparison, 50 basis points yearly is comparable to the Government Sponsored Entities loan-level price adjustment differences between borrowers with credit scores below 620 and borrowers with credit scores above 740 – the Government Sponsored Entities adjustment difference between under 620 and over 740 borrowers is a 2.5 percent one-time charge, or $7,500 for a $300,000 loan.13 That difference is comparable with $100 a month savings (or 50 basis point interest rate difference) as long as the duration of the mortgage is around six years, which is likely an underestimate for loans originated shortly before or during the pandemic.
+For comparison, the U.S. Department of Housing and Urban Development recently announced a 30-basis-point reduction in the Federal Housing Administration mortgage insurance premium, with the White House noting that it could save .
+Our figures suggest that borrowers choosing even the median-priced lender could save approximately the same amount if their mortgages were priced at the level of the lowest-priced large lender.
+12 As another comparison, 50 basis points yearly is comparable to the Government Sponsored Entities loan-level price adjustment differences between borrowers with credit scores below 620 and borrowers with credit scores above 740 – the Government Sponsored Entities adjustment difference between under 620 and over 740 borrowers is a 2.5 percent one-time charge, or $7,500 for a $300,000 loan.13 That difference is comparable with $100 a month savings (or 50 basis point interest rate difference) as long as the duration of the mortgage is around six years, which is likely an underestimate for loans originated shortly before or during the pandemic.

 Reasons for price dispersion

 Why is there so much price dispersion, even though the underlying financial instrument is essentially the same (say, a 30-year fixed rate Fannie Mae loan)?
 There are several potential reasons: